Pacem in terris

 Pacem in terris (lit.
 Peace on Earth) is a papal encyclical issued by Pope John XXIII on 11 April 1963, on the rights and obligations of people and their states, as well as proper interstate relations.
 It emphasizes human dignity and human equality in endorsing women's rights, nuclear nonproliferation and the United Nations.

-It was the last encyclical drafted by the pope, who was diagnosed with cancer in September 1962 and died two months after its completion.
+It was the last encyclical drafted by Pope John XXIII, who was diagnosed with cancer in September 1962 and died two months after its completion.
 Biographer Peter Hebblethwaite called it his "last will and testament".
 Published on Holy Thursday, John called it his Easter gift.

 Due to its importance and popularity, Pacem in terris is held in the UN archives.

 Title

 The full title of the encyclical is On Establishing Universal Peace in Truth, Justice, Charity and Liberty.
 The short title Pacem in terris is derived from the opening words of the encyclical, as is customary with papal documents:

 Pacem in terris, quam homines universi cupidissime quovis tempore appetiverunt, condi confirmarique non posse constat, nisi ordine, quem Deus constituit, sancte servato.

 ("Peace on earth, for which all men of every era have most eagerly yearned, cannot be firmly established unless the order which God laid down is dutifully observed.")